hverlin/mise-vscode/README.md

 - Found a bug?
 Please [open an issue](https://github.com/hverlin/mise-vscode/issues)
 - Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

+### Known Issues
+- Workspaces with multiple folders are not yet supported.
+Only the first workspace folder is used.

 ## 📄 License

 This extension is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.